mozilla/bigquery-etl/docs/cookbooks/backfilling_a_table.md

 ## Testing a backfill in a dev environment

+We can't create tables in `moz-fx-data-shared-prod.backfills_staging_derived`, so running the full managed backfill workflow locally is only possible with `--target`, which stages into a test project.
+We can write to tables that already exist in `moz-fx-data-shared-prod.backfills_staging_derived`, so an active backfill can be amended by writing to its existing staging table.

 Before running a managed backfill against production, you can exercise the full `initiate` and `complete` flow against a [development target](development_workflows.md) by passing the global `--target` flag.
 With a target active, the backfill operates on the